 - Q: Please turn to page C-1 of Exhibit RB-1.
-Would you explain what that page shows? - A: Page C-1 displays what are called the statewide rate level calculations for North Carolina.
-These pages show a determination of the actuarially indicated rate level changes.
-The data shown are for all business written in the state. - Q: Referring to column 1 on page C-1, what are "Incurred Losses Excl.
+Would you explain what that page shows? - Pages C-1 and C-2 are what are called the statewide rate Α: level calculations for mobile home forms for North Carolina.
+These pages show a determination of what the actuarially indicated rate level changes.
+The data shown are for all business written in the state on those forms.
+As will be discussed below, the overall mobile home program to which this filing applies consists of two categories of forms: forms for owners and the form for tenants.
+Page C-1 deals with the owners forms, and similar calculations are shown on C-2 for the tenants form.
+As can be seen in the filing, the owners forms constitute the overwhelming majority of the premium volume.
+For convenience in explaining the filing in my prefiled testimony, I will primarily explain the data and methodology with respect to the owners forms, but such explanations generally apply to the tenants form as well. - Q: Referring to column 1 on page C-1, what are "Incurred Losses Excl.
 Hurricane"? - A: The incurred losses in column 1 are the losses from all causes, except those losses identified as being caused by hurricanes or excess wind, from insured events which occurred during each of the respective accident years.
-The figure includes losses which have already been paid, losses which are not yet paid and are represented by outstanding claim reserves, and losses which have been incurred but for which no individual reserve exists because they have not yet been reported. - Q. Have the losses excluding hurricanes as shown in column (1) been adjusted in any way? - A. Yes, there has been consideration of loss development.
+The figure includes losses which have already been paid, losses which are not yet paid and are represented by outstanding claim reserves, and losses which have been incurred but for which no individual reserve exists because they have not yet been reported.

+- Q. Have the losses excluding hurricanes as shown in column (1) been adjusted in any way? - A. Yes, there has been consideration of loss development.
 Historical loss development data was not available for mobilehome so selected loss development factors of 1.00 were used.
-We believe that based on loss development for other residential property lines that the losses are probably understated.

-- Q: What data was used to develop the non-modeled excess factor of 1.05? - A: The development of the non-modeled excess factor is shown on page D-42.
-Because a long enough history of mobilehome losses was not available, the data from the excess exhibit from the last homeowners filing was used for 1950-1999, 2005-2006.

-Mobilehome MH-C data was used for 2000-2004 and 2007-2011. - Q: Was it necessary to exclude hurricane losses for this procedure? - A: Yes.
+We believe that based on loss development for other residential property lines that the losses are probably understated. - Q: What data was used to develop the non-modeled excess factor of 1.055? - A: The development of the non-modeled excess factor is shown on page D-36.
+Because a long enough history of mobilehome losses was not available, the data from the excess exhibit from the last homeowners filing was used for 1950-1999, 2005-2006 mobilehome data was used for 2000-2004 and 2007-2011. - Q: Was it necessary to exclude hurricane losses for this procedure? - A: Yes.
 The relationship between excluded hurricane losses and total losses was used.